And Develop a Healthy Stress Response

 When stimulated, the vagus nerve can help to better regulate your emotions, allowing you to experience more empathy, compassion, a sense of calm, and can even help with navigating life’s challenges overall with more ease.

 According to Forbes, the vagus nerve impacts how you develop a healthy stress response and become more resilient.
-From these reasons, improving your vagal tone has many benefits.
+For these reasons, improving your vagal tone has many benefits.

 6 Ways to Stimulate Your Vagus Nerve